SRileyCoyote/FFLIB_Working_Examples/README.md

 ### 3. Update Individual Board Game Information from BoardGameGeek API

 As an Event Owner, I would like to be able to click on a button to update individual board game's information from BoardGameGeek.
 I would like to be able to do this from the Board Game Record as well as the Board Game Library Entry Record, the latter of which would also update the Comments for the Entry.
-I would also like to be able to do this from the List View for each of these Objects and be able to Select Multiple Records to be Updated at once.
+I would also like to be able to do this from the List View[^2] for each of these Objects and be able to Select Multiple Records to be Updated at once.

+[^2]: LWC Headless Actions are not currently Available for List View Buttons.
+Attempted several workarounds using URL buttons linking to Aura, Flow, VF Pages to show the results in a pop-up modal with little to no success.
+Settled on just using a Flow with an Invocable Action that opens in a new Screen and redirects back to the List View When Done.

 #### (TODO):
 ```
 1. Add Headless Action to BG Library Entry
      - Update Comment on BG Library Entry as well
-2. Add Headless Action to Board Game List View
-3. Add Headless Action to BG Library Entry List View
+2. Add Flow to BG Library Entry List View
 ```

 This Use Case shows examples for the following: